gotchoices/MyCHIPs/doc/learn-tally.md

 to accumulate value (i.e. save money).

-So for better control, each tally half (stock or foil) contains trading parameter settings that control how lifts will take place.
+So for better control, each tally half (stock or foil) contains trading parameter settings (implemented as a special kind of chit) that control how lifts will take place.
-Uusers can manually adjust these values themselves.
+Users can manually adjust these values themselves.
 The instruction for making such changes will be digitally signed by the user, authorizing the site to act in accordance with the new settings.

 <p align="center"><img src="figures/Lifts-5.jpg" width="400" title="Visualizing Trading Variables"></p>

-The figure above shows visually how certain trading parameters determine how lifts affect the tally balance.
+The figure above shows visually how certain trading parameters determine they way lifts affect the tally balance.

 Lifts are a critical method for reducing tally balances.
 MyCHIPs also includes the notion of a *credit drop.*
 A drop is just a lift in reverse--a way of trading to increase a tally's balance.
+It will only occur if the trading variables are configured to allow it.

 In general, the stock holder (Vendor) controls most of the drop parameters and the foil holder (Client) controls most of the lift parameters.
 The exception to this is that each party must allows lifts/drops without restriction to the extent they are the pledging party (IOU grantor) and a balance is outstanding.

 <p align="center"><img src="uml/trade-seq.svg" title="Visualizing Lifts and Drops"></p>

-After honoring that exception, parties to the tally can optionally charge a fee for lifts or drops.
+Beyond that exception, parties can optionally charge a fee for lifts or drops.
-Or if they want, they can effectively *pay* a fee to facilitate lifts or drops.
+Or if so motivated, they can effectively *pay* a fee to facilitate their own lifts or drops.

 This is all managed with four basic trading variables controlled by each of the parties:

 Client's (Foil) Trading Variables:
   - **Lift Target** (target):	Default: 0
     The ideal amount of Vendor's credits Client wishes to accumulate.
-A negative tally balance is normally accomplished through credit lifts, as this is in the opposite direction of normal credit flow.
+    This implies negative tally balance and so is normally accomplished through credit lifts.
     This can exceed (override) the Vendor's normal credit limit (dr_limit) agreed to bilaterally in the tally, for the purpose of lifts.
-A positive amount here constitutes value savings by the Client in the currency of the Vendor--something he must accept in payment or as part of a future drop.
+A positive amount here constitutes value savings by the Client in the currency of the Vendor--something the Vendor must accept in payment or as part of a future drop.

-  - **Lift Limit**: (bound)	Default: Tally Debit Limit (dr_limit) This can exceed the dr_limit setting in the tally to allow higher indebtedness of Vendor to Client, occurring as the result of a lift.
+  - **Lift Limit**: (bound)	Default: Tally Debit Limit (dr_limit)
+    This can override the credit limit agreed to in the tally to allow higher or lower indebtedness of Vendor to Client, occurring as the result of a lift.
     No lifts should be performed which would result in a balance more negative than this amount.

   - **Lift Margin**: (reward)	Default: 0
+    All lifts must be allowed at par (0) or better (negative) until the stock balance is reduced to the Lift Target (default 0).
-    This indicates Client's willingness to conducts lifts through this Foil.
+    Reward indicates Client's willingness to conduct lifts through this Foil beyond that point.

     The number 0 is neutral, meaning zero cost.
     A positive number indicates a cost, or disincentive to trade.
     For example +0.02 means the Client would pass along only 98 chips for every 100 lifted up through this Foil.
     But -0.02 means the Client would pass 102 chips along for every 100 received.

-    All lifts must be allowed at par (0) or better (negative) until the stock balance is reduced to the Lift Target (default 0).
-If a lift beyond that point is requested, it may be subject to a cost (positive margin).

   - **Drop Margin**: (clutch)	Default: 0
     Specifies the Client's willingness to conduct drops through this Foil.
     If the user wants to retain the chips in the foil, he can enter a positive number (1 disables drops altogether).
 If he wants to get rid of the chips, he could consider entering a negative margin.

 Vendor's (Stock) Trading Variables:
   - **Drop Target** (target):	Default: 0
     The ideal amount of Client's credits Vendor wishes to accumulate or maintain.
     This is like collecting your payroll checks without cashing them for a while.

-  - **Drop Limit**: (bound)	Default: Credit Limit (cr_limit) This can exceed the cr_limit setting in the tally to allow higher indebtedness of Client to Vendor, occurring as a result of a drop.
+  - **Drop Limit**: (bound)	Default: Credit Limit (cr_limit) This can override the credit limit agreed to in the tally to allow higher or lower indebtedness of Client to Vendor, occurring as a result of a drop.
     No drops should be allowed resulting in a tally balance more positive of this amount.

   - **Drop Margin**: (reward)	Default: 0
     This indicates a willingness to conduct drops, or lifts in the opposite